Analysis | We reached the ‘stacks of paper’ phase of Trump’s bid to retain power

 Those accusations are, in fact, in the documents, which the campaign provided to reporters.
 It’s just that McEnany’s summation lacks context.

 The 60 percent with the same signature, for example, was from an affidavit filed by Anne Vanker.
 The figure was her own estimate — of ballots from a pile she describes as being “flagged that they were not on any voter registration list and not in the poll book.”
-There's no indication that the votes were actually counted; from her description it seems likely that they were not.
+There’s no indication that the votes were counted; from her description it seems likely that they were not.

 The allegation that 35 ballots had no voter record is from an affidavit by Braden Gaicobazzi.
-He claims that the ballots were flagged as being challenged but it’s not clear why they might have been counted anyway.
+He claims that the ballots were flagged as being challenged, but it’s not clear why they might have been counted anyway.
 Gaicobazzi also wrote that he saw a number of military ballots filled out for Biden and since he “had always been told that military personnel tended to be more conservative, [this] stuck out to me as the day went on.”

 The ballots that were run multiple times through the tabulation machine is from Patricia Rose’s affidavit.
 It’s not that they were simply run repeatedly; the stack of ballots (50 was her estimate) kept getting jammed.
 The affidavit goes on to explain that there was a mechanical problem with the machine that was resolved.
-It’s not clear if any votes were actually counted multiple times.
+It’s not clear whether any votes were counted multiple times.

 The last allegation is the most serious, offered in an affidavit by a woman named Anita Chase.
 She said that a check of the state's online tool showed that her deceased son had been flagged as voting twice by the state after he died.
 Voter files from Michigan do show someone matching her son's name and middle initial registered to vote, but that individual is older than Chase's son.